14+ Essential Japanese Gestures, Plus Body Language to Avoid

 Anyone who has ever missed out on a seat on the train because someone has spread out wide enough to take up space for two understands how frustrating that behavior can be.

-Drunk, sleeping salarymen aside, in Japan it’s considered really bad form to take up more space than you need, especially on public transport.
+In Japan, it’s considered bad form to take up more space than you need, especially on public transport.

-And while we’re on the topic of public transport, the people of Tokyo request that you speak quietly and avoid talking on the phone, and always stand up to give seating room to the elderly and people with children!
+And while we’re on the topic of public transport, people will usually request that you speak quietly and avoid talking on the phone, and always stand up to give seating room to the elderly and people with children.

 Slouching and hands in pockets

-It may be the most comfortable way to stand, but in Japan leaning languorously against a wall with your hands in your pockets is considered to look lazy and messy.
+It may be the most comfortable way to stand, but in Japan leaning languorously against a wall with your hands in your pockets looks lazy and messy.